 From the City That Once Divided the World, Emerges an Architectural Call for Unity

-Could the very city that once hosted the 1884 Berlin Conference, where Africa was carved without consent, become a symbol of global reconciliation?
+United Berlin began as a question.
+Could the very city that once hosted the 1884 Berlin Conference, where the Global South was carved without consent, become a symbol of global reconciliation?
 Could a place once split by concrete walls now anchor a space built for cultural connection, economic inclusion, and architectural healing?

 This is the vision behind United Berlin, a proposed architectural project designed by a collective of young foreign professionals living in Berlin.
 As architects and researchers, they studied Berlin’s layers, its serenity and sharp edges, the way light shifts between old bunkers and new galleries, its coexistence of grief and growth.
 They saw a city that doesn’t hide its past, but constantly rebuilds its meaning.